-All teachers candidates must complete core requirements (for Geneva College) as described on page 10.
+All teacher candidates must complete core requirements (for Geneva College) as described in the catalog.
 (Core science and social science requirements are very specific for education students.
 Candidates MUST visit each semester with their advisor to determine which courses address both education program and core curricular requirements.)
 In addition, all candidates must complete six credits of college level math (MAT 101 or higher level math course).